IBM/SalesEnablement-L3-Guidance/docs/creating content/01 Introduction.md

 It is strongly suggested you read through the MkDocs and Material theme documentation prior go building content.
-You can also leverage existing content as working examples like the IBM Cloud Satellite L3 content (<a href="https://ibm.github.io/SalesEnablement-Satellite-L3/" target="_blank">here</a>).
+You can also leverage existing content as working examples like the IBM Cloud Power Virtual Server L3 content:

+- <a href="https://ibm.github.io/SalesEnablement-PowerVS-L3/" target="_blank">Published content</a>

+-    <a href="https://github.com/IBM/SalesEnablement-PowerVS-L3" target="_blank">Source content</a>

 Where possible, you should follow the style guidelines from our <a href="https://w3.ibm.com/w3publisher/getting-started-in-technology-sales" target="_blank">Center of Excellence</a>.